carlos-tuilm/git-tutorial/README.md

 $ git config --global credential.username "carlos-tuilm"

-NOTE: This has to be done in order to Push our code to Github
+NOTE: This has to be done to Push our code to Github

 Push our code to Github: